Terms & Conditions

 If you want to delete cookies that are already on your device you can do this by deleting your browser history or visit www.aboutcookies.org.
 You can also block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.

-The UK is due to leave the European Union on 29th March 2019 and there are many uncertainties as to how this is to be implemented.
+The UK is due to leave the European Union soon and there are many uncertainties as to how this is to be implemented.
 There are concerns that material adverse effects could arise in particular with regard to, but not limited to, VAT, customs issues, withholding taxes, applicable statutory provisions regardless of an agreed Brexit deal or ‘no deal’.
 Metal Solutions Ltd reserves the right to pass on any additional costs to its customers and if necessary add such costs to existing quotations/orders.
 Metal Solutions will not accept liability for any import/production delays which may impact on customers delivery dates.